- Conservation status

 - In some trouble

-Breeding in Alaska, the kuaka return to Aotearoa and eastern Australia each year with about 80,000 of their whanau.
+Kuaka breed in Alaska and return to Aotearoa and eastern Australia each year with about 80,000 of their whānau.
 These troopers take the longest non-stop flight of any bird because they do not rest or feed on the sea.
-Even more amazingly, young birds make the same journey at just 4 months old.
+Even more amazingly, young birds make the same journey at just four months old.

 Campaign Manager